Can you find pied wagtails in gardens? And what do pied wagtail juveniles and females look like? Read on to find out this and more.

 Read our article on how to build your own nest box, for more information on where to hang it and how to clean it properly.

-Black and white wagtails depend on an abundant supply of insects, so having an insect-friendly garden can make a big difference.
+White wagtails depend on an abundant supply of insects, so having an insect-friendly garden can make a big difference.
 But, because wild areas are also extremely valuable in our countryside, please advocate for a more sustainable use of our landscape.
 Buying organic food, for example, can help with this.
 By buying organic products, you are supporting a more ecological and thus bird-friendly management of the landscape.

-Tip: Providing a a small watering hole, such as a stream, small pond or a bird bath will score more points with the wagtails.
+Tip: providing a a small watering hole, such as a stream, small pond or a bird bath will score more points with the wagtails.